edwyn/RPiHostIoT/README.md

 ## appServiceConnection
 Represents a connection to the endpoint for an app service.
 App services enable app-to-app communication by allowing you to provide services from your Universal Windows app to other Universal Windows apps.

+## windows host app
+to be-able to receive the sliced files and gcode, a windows host app has been created. file transfer is done via WCF sofar ip's are hardcoded in there